Water Everywhere

 Here Comes the Rain

 It was what I expected, of course.
-Sure, the early morning temps were mild for August on the Carolina coast and cats were napping on the screened porch and I'd joined them for morning meditation, but the wet, gray sky was thunder-booming and lightning skittered about in the murk.
+Sure, the early morning temps were mild for August on the Carolina coast, and cats were napping on the screened porch.
+It resembled perfection so much that I'd joined them for morning meditation.
+But the sky grew darker as I sat with the present moment, and juvenile lightning skittered about in the murk.

 "Not as much as a lightning bolt will startle you," she said.
-I knew this Ms. Wonder spoke soothe in all situations, so I gathered up my one-day-at-a-time paraphernalia and came inside.
+I knew this Ms. Wonder spoke sooth in all situations, so I gathered up my one-day-at-a-time paraphernalia and came inside.

 "By the way," she said, "if you're out this morning, my meds are ready at the pharmacy."

-"But I'd wait until the storm passes if I were you," she said.
+"But I'd wait until the storm passes if I were you," she added.

-Now, first of all, I didn't have a lot invested in this storm.
+Now, first of all, I didn't have a lot invested in the future of this storm.
 In fact, I'd been watching these weather shenanigans with the same quiet air of a drama critic waiting for the curtain to go up.

-Secondly, and if you're a regular supporter of this blog you already know, that I can't get enough of this woman's bouquet.
-I'm in awe of her glamor.
+Secondly, and if you're a regular supporter of this blog, you already know, that I can't get enough of this woman's bouquet.
 I'm enamored.
 And when she expresses a wish, it's as though her dainty foot is pressed on the accelerator of my heart.
-When she becomes a damsel in need, I become her parfait knight.

-It won't surprise you to know that when she said, 'Please pick up meds', I heard Princess Amy yell, "Run faster!"
+It won't surprise you to know that when she said, 'My meds are ready,' I heard Princess Amy yell from somewhere in the emotional center of my brain, "Run faster!"
 And so I replied, "I'll go now."

-In an instant, I found myself behind the controls of Wind Horse and out on Ocean Highway, prepared to face any obstacle.
-Before actually crossing the river, I thought it best to have a steaming cup of Jah's Mercy and so I headed straight to Port City Java.
+In an instant, I found myself behind the controls of Wind Horse and out on Ocean Highway, prepared to face any obstacle, as long as I had a steaming cup of Jah's Mercy from Port City Java.

 PCJ was a bust.
 The drive-through window displayed a sign reading, Closed due to shipping delays.
-No problem, I thought, Starbucks is a few blocks away but again, nothing doing; the line at Starbucks was backed up to Texas.
+No problem, I thought, Starbucks is only a few blocks away, but again, nothing doing; the line at Starbucks was backed up to Texas.

-You'd think that Amy would have the upper hand now, telling me that failure was written in my stars, but I still smiled and sang along with Stevie Nicks on the radio.
-You see, the thunder was rolling away and the lightning had lost much of its pizzaz.
-The Niagra-inspired rainfall had become a light mist and the sky had recovered much of its Carolina blue.
+You'd think Amy would have the upper hand now, telling me that failure was written in my stars, but I remained calm; I simply smiled and sang along with Stevie and Tom, "Stop dragging my heart around."
+You see, the thunder was rolling away, the lightning had lost its pizzazz, and the Niagara-inspired rainfall had become a light mist.

-I was sure that the morning was going to be topping after all because I was running an errand for the Wonder waiting for me at home.
-I pointed Wind Horse toward the Brunswick River bridge and rode into the open mouth of the dragon that is Wilmington.
+I was sure that the morning was going to be topping after all because I was running an errand for the Wonder, who was waiting for me at home.
+I pointed Wind Horse's nose toward the Brunswick River bridge and rode into the heart of my personal Camelot, known to many as Wilmawood.

-For several minutes as I headed toward the bridge, my thoughts were submerged in the movie playing out in my mind.
-Princess Amy had staged one of her coming disaster stories but halfway across the bridge, despite Amy's dramatics, I became dimly aware that something rummy was going on outside the car in my peripheral vision.
+Flying toward the Cape Fear River, my thoughts were submerged in the movie playing out in my mind, but halfway across the bridge, I became dimly aware that something rummy was going on near the seaport.

-I turned to look downriver and was surprised to see a solid-looking black wall of a monster storm heading my way.
+I turned to look downriver and was surprised to see the solid-looking black wall of a monster storm heading toward the city.
 It was whipping up a substantial wake and threatening everything in its path with frequent lightning.
 The earlier storm outside the screened porch had been nothing more than a messenger, sent to prepare the way for this baby.

 By the time I parked outside the pharmacy, the storm was at its nastiest.
-Princess Amy, who'd been watching the storm developing, had mixed feelings about the whole thing.
+Princess Amy had enjoyed watching the storm develop, clapping her little hands in glee.
 As a spectacle, she enjoyed it immensely.
-She liked thunderstorms a lot.
 The only thing to spoil the event, in her opinion, was that I wasn't out in it.

-"Go, go, go!" she screeched and I immediately went out into the rain wearing shorts, a Hawaiian shirt, with no umbrella.
+"Go, go, go!" she screeched, and I immediately went out into the rain wearing shorts and a Hawaiian shirt, and with no umbrella.

 I returned to the car, squelching as I walked, and I was disappointed not a little.
-You see the news about Wonder's meds being ready had been vastly overrated.
+You see, the news about Wonder's meds being ready had been vastly overrated.
 They weren't ready.
-Still, I knew that a bookstore with a coffee cafe was only a few blocks away and that gave me hope.
+Still, I knew that Caffe Luna was nearby, and the thought of a steaming bowl of java gave me hope.

 I've heard it said, and perhaps you've heard it too, that you can't buy love, you can't buy happiness, but you can buy coffee.
 It speaks volumes, doesn't it?
-I felt that all I needed was to zip into the bookstore and the day would be transformed.
-Feeling absolutely bucked, I zipped, and much like Lucifer, I fell from heaven to hell when I found the cafe closed due to shipping delays.
+Feeling absolutely bucked, I zipped up Castle Street, but much like Lucifer, I fell from heaven to hell when I found the cafe closed due to shipping delays.

-I decided to phone Wonder before heading home.
-I got her voicemail.
-I told her that I was heading back toward the Shire and might possibly stop at the Belville Port City Java.
-Text me if you want coffee I told her.
-She phoned back right away.
+I decided to phone Ms. Wonder before heading home.
+I told her I was heading back toward the Shire and might possibly stop at the Belville Port City Java.

-"Yes," she said when I answered the call.
+"Yes," she said.
 "Please bring me a latte and you'll be happy to know that the sun is shining here."

-I was pretty full of myself when I heard that metaphor come out of my mouth.
-Not bad on the spur of the moment I thought.
-My mood was lifted substantially.
+I was pretty full of myself when I heard that line come out of my mouth.
+My mood lifted substantially.
 You might say that I was catapulted into a higher dimension just thinking about being back home with Poopsie, cats, sunshine, birdsong, and the rest of the amenities.
-To think that I'd turned a little summer shower into an end-of-the-world threat made me laugh.

 I remember thinking, in a light-hearted sort of way, that here was another case of just one damned thing after another.
 Nothing to be done, of course, other than taking life as it comes, and life was currently still raining in heavy traffic on Oleander Boulevard.
 Sunshine would have to wait.